Lezcano/GPIOServer/INSTALL.md

 ### Step 4: Configure your GPIO hardware

-Edit the file "etc/GPIO.conf" to describe your specific GPIO hardware.
+Edit the file "/home/pi/GPIOServer/etc/GPIO.conf" to describe your specific GPIO hardware.
-The commentary at the top of that file is self-explanatory, and there are example configurations to help you get started.
+The commentary at the top of that file explains the format, and there are example configurations to help you get started.

-The GPIOs shown by the GPIOServer shouldt *NOT* include the ones used by the AppDaemon!
+The GPIOs shown by the GPIOServer should *NOT* include the ones used by the AppDaemon!

 For example, suppose your rc.local contains the following: